porla/docs/docs/configuration.md

 a new one every startup.
 This means old JWTs becomes invalid.

 Use `porla key:generate` to generate a cryptographically secure secret key.
+Use `sudo docker exec -it <CONTAINER_NAME> porla key:generate` for docker installations.

 ```toml
 secret_key = "<generated secret key>"